ananthkrj/CLI-to-do-list/README.md

-# CLI-to-do-list
+# JSON BASED To DO list
-To do list in Python
+To do list in Python focused on input/output operations with a JSON FILE.
+Utilizes json.load and json.dump